danog/MadelineProto/docs/index.md

 This project can run on PHP 7, PHP 5.6 and HHVM, only 64 bit systems are supported ATM.

-Also note that MadelineProto will perform better if a big math extension like gmp o bcmath is installed.
+Also note that MadelineProto will perform better if a big math extension like gmp or bcmath is installed.

 This project is in beta state.

-The API documentation can be found [here](https://daniil.it/MadelineProto/API_docs/).
+The MadelineProto API documentation can be found [here](https://daniil.it/MadelineProto/API_docs/).

 ## Usage